wapmorgan/PhpCodeAnalyzer/README.md

     sudo mv phpca.phar /usr/local/bin/phpca
     ```

-Further I will use commands for PhpCodeAnalyzer installed as phar, but if you've installed it with composer, just replace `phpca` command with `vendor/bin/phpca`.
+Further I will use commands for PhpCodeAnalyzer installed as phar or globally with composer, but if you've installed it locally with composer, just replace `phpca` command with `vendor/bin/phpca`.

 ## Composer
-Another way to install phpcf is via composer.
+Another way to install _phpca_ is via composer.

 1. If you do not have composer installed, download the [`composer.phar`](https://getcomposer.org/composer.phar) executable or use the installer.
   ``` sh